-Gold Barb (Barbodes semifasciolatus) Fish Species Profile
+Gold Barb (Barbodes semifasciolatus) Species Profile & Care Guide

 The gold barb is a hardy, peaceful fish that can tolerate a vast range of water parameters; they are very colourful and get along with most tank mates, making it an ideal fish for beginners.